hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 ```
 ---

-Our `Menu` component will not have to concern itself with any toggle functionality or state management.
+Our `Menu` component will not have to concern itself with any toggle functionality or state management since the HOC already handles those.

 Using the decorator syntax we have:

 ```javascript
 @makeToggleable